origo-map/origo-documentation/content/settings.md

 `autoExpand` | boolean | For subgroups.
 Whether the subgroup should be expanded/collapsed when toggling the subgroups checkbox.
 Used by the legend control.
 Default is true.
 `groups` | array | Array of group objects defining subgroups.
 Optional."exclusive": true `exclusive` | boolean | Setting to true will prevent activating more than one layer in the group.
 Defaults to false.
 `toggleAll` | boolean | For subgroups.
 Set to false to disable the option to show/hide all layers in the subgroup at once.
+Default is true.

 #### Example groups